 - In their fourth year, students must complete via coursework or placement the first year MPP curriculum (25 credits).
 Students will take a minimum of 16 credits (an additional 9 credits may be accomplished through appropriate preparation from undergraduate coursework) in the MPP program.
 One of these credits is associated with Public Policy 500, an intensive mathematics course that begins during the MPP orientation program the week prior to the official beginning of the undergraduate school year, and students admitted to this program should plan accordingly.
 The other 15 credits include Public Policy 604 (Microeconomics of Public Policy) and Public Policy 607 (Law and Public Policy) in the fall semester and Public Policy 606 (Benefit-Cost Analysis) and two 600-level Public Policy electives in the spring semester.
 Nine of these credits may count as electives toward the student's undergraduate degree.
 Students who need additional undergraduate credits to complete the 120 credits required for the undergraduate major may take up to 15 additional credits in undergraduate classes.
 If the student has not yet taken Government 350, Economics 307, and Economics 308, these classes may be taken in the fourth year.
-If a student does not need additional undergraduate classes (due to AP, IB, transfer or overload credit) they normally will enroll in some or all of the other first-year MPP graduate classes.
+If a student does not need additional undergraduate classes (due to AP, IB, transfer or overload credit) they normally will enroll in all of the other first-year MPP graduate classes.
 The BA or BS should be awarded at the end of the fourth year, and, conditional upon satisfactory completion of accelerated degree requirements, the student will be admitted formally to the graduate school.

 - Students will participate in an MPP internship in the summer following the fourth year.
 The Associate Director of the Jefferson Program must approve this internship in the spring of the fourth year.
 As with all MPP students, students in the accelerated program may be eligible for supplemental summer funding if they accept unpaid or very low-paying summer internships.